 - Honey: You can also use honey as a substitute for light corn syrup.
 Mix one part of molasses to three parts of honey to make a dark corn syrup substitute.
 This version will have a comparable thickness and volume but will be sweeter than the corn syrup.
 You may need to make some adjustments to your recipe to account for the additional sweetness.

-If you don't have molasses, use these substitutions for dark corn syrup:
+When there's no molasses in the house, use these substitutions for dark corn syrup:

 - Brown Sugar: Brown sugar contains some molasses and will give your recipe some of the intended molasses flavor.
 To liquify it, make a simple syrup from brown sugar and water.
 Karo (the company that makes the best-known corn syrups) recommends 1 1/4 cups packed brown sugar dissolved in 3 to 4 tablespoons of water.
 The high proportion of sugar will dissolve best in hot water and you may even want to heat it up on the stove while stirring constantly.

 - Maple-Flavored Syrup: Also called "pancake syrup," this is often simply corn syrup with maple flavoring.
 In a pinch, it can be substituted for an equal amount of dark corn syrup.
 Your recipe will take on a maple flavor rather than the taste of molasses, but that could prove to be just as tasty.
 Consider how maple will work with the other ingredients in the recipe.
 If the flavor combination sounds good to you, give it a try.